tinyos/tinyos-main/apps/tests/deluge/GoldenImage/README.txt

 Description:

 This is a sample application for Deluge T2.
 The application is similar to Null, but it includes Deluge T2.

-To program a basestation (a mote which can accept images over the serial port) you have to add CFLAGS=-DDELUGE_BASESTATION to the make command.
-For telosb this might look like this:
-	 CFLAGS=-DDELUGE_BASESTATION make telosb install bsl,/dev/ttyUSB0
+The Makefile includes the DELUGE_LIGHT_BASESTATION flag to allow the nodes to be pinged using tos-deluge.

 Prerequisites: